What is a mobile wallet?

 - Semi-closed wallet enables users to transact with the listed merchants and locations, usually with those who have a contract with the mobile wallet issuer.
 Although the coverage area of such wallets is restricted, both online and offline buying can be done through the wallets.

-- Closed wallet is usually issued by a company selling products or services.
+- Closed loop wallet is usually issued by a company selling products or services.
 The funds stored on a closed digital wallet can be used to make transactions only with the issuer of the wallet.
 The money from cancellations, returns, or refunds is also stored in such wallets.

 How do mobile wallets work?